fastos/fastsocket/README.md

 Fastsocket has partioned listen socket, therefore, there is no need to force user to accept connections one by one.

-From the figure below, Fastsocket on Linux 2.6.32 achieves 470K connection per second and 83% efficiency up to 24 cores, while performance of base 2.6.32 kernel increases non-linearly up to 12 cores and drops dramatically to 159K with 24 cores.
-The latest 3.13 kernel doubles the throughput to 283K when using 24 cores compared with 2.6.32.
-However, it has not completely solve the scalability bottlenecks, preventing performance from growing when more than 12 cores are used.
+From the figure below, Fastsocket on 24 CPU cores achieves 475K connection per second (cps), with a speed up of 21X.
+The throughput of base CentOS-6.5 kernel increases non-linearly up to 12 CPU cores and drops dramatically to 159K cps with 24 CPU cores.
+The latest 3.13 kernel doubles the throughput to 283K cps when using 24 CPU cores compared with the base CentOS-6.5 kernel.
+However, it has not completely solved the scalability bottlenecks, preventing it from scaling beyond 12 CPU cores.

 ### HAProxy ###